mconlon17/simple-vivo-book/The-Pump-Definition-File.md

 ##### label

-Use the label to specify a label to be added to the intermediate object constructed by the Pump during an update.
+Use label to specify a label to be added to the intermediate object constructed by the Pump during an update.

 ## closure_defs

-Closure definitions are identical in all ways to column_defs.
-They are processed after all column_defs regardless of where they appear in the definition file.

 Closures are used to define additional paths required to specify the semantic relationships between between entities.
 In most cases, closures are not needed -- paths from the row entity can be defined through the column_defs from row entity to the column value, whether literal or reference.
 But in some cases, there are relationships between entities referred to from the row entity.

+Closure definitions are identical in all ways to column_defs.
+They are processed after all column_defs regardless of where they appear in the definition file.

 For example, in teaching, the row entity, TeacherRole, has a clear path to the teacher and to the course.
 But there is also a relationship to be defined between the person and the course.
 One might argue that this relationship is unnecessary and that would be correct.
 The relationship could be inferred.
 But our semantic inference is not yet capable of making the inference between person and course, given the relationships between TeacherRole and person, and TeacherRole and course.
 A closure is to to make the assertion between Person and Course.

 Just as with any normal column_def, the closure defines a path from the row entity to the column value.
 In the teaching example, we could define a closure from the TeachingRole to the Course through the Person, thereby